OSVR/OSVR-JSON-Editor/README.md

 ## License

-Copyright (c) 2014-2015 Sensics, Inc., contributors.
-Intended to be released under the Apache-2.0 license
+This project: Licensed under the Apache License, Version 2.0.

 ***